 - Rail: Gatwick Airport has a dedicated rail station minutes from the terminal.
 Book train travel.

-Should I Stay in London?
+Q. Where Should I Stay in London?

 The best times to visit London depend on what your travel goals are.
+Sport?
+Taylor Swift concert?
+Theatre or shopping, it’s all here and I’ve got the best times to see it all!

-My recommendations for getting around central London are fairly straightforward.
 Why not book a home from home?
 I’ve found having a base to explore from is so much less tiring than schlepping and unpacking every few days.

 When you decide to venture further outside London, one of the best ways to see the country is by train.